Rishita-Sharmaa/Data-Structures/README.md

 # Data-Structures
-Programs on data structures using C,
+Programs on data structures using C